-We are excited to be hosting a wide range of experts from around the world.
+We were excited to host a wide range of experts from around the world.

 Confirmed Keynote Speakers